 Heat your wok with a touch of oil until hot, add the ground pork meat, press it down to get a bigger contact surface, and sear it for about 2 min.
 Then, flip it and sear for another minute.
 Next, begin to stir fry-chop the pork until most of the fat has rendered, and you get crispy bits—about two minutes.
 Remove and set aside.

 Add the duck fat (or vegetable oil); once it is hot, add the onion and the mushrooms, stir fry for about two minutes over high heat, or until soft and a dark brown color.
-Add the pork and the noodles, season with salt, white pepper, and a pinch of

 Add the cabbage and green onion, stir fry for one minute, until it begins to welt and get some color, but we still want some crunchiness; add the meat and the noodles, season with salt, white pepper, and a pinch of msg.